binpash/pash/annotations/README.md

 ## How to Annotate a Command

-The first step to annotating a command is to identify its default class: `stateless`, `parallelizable_pure`, `non-parallelizable`, and `side-effectful`.
+The first step to annotating a command is to identify its default class: `stateless`, `parallelizable_pure`, `pure`, and `side-effectful`.
 How does the command behave without any inputs?
 The next step is to identify the set of inputs and their order.

 This process then has to be repeated for every set of arguments, which have to be expressed as first-order-logic predicates (see examples above).